meteofrance/meteonet/README.md

 # What is MeteoNet ?<a name="meteonet"></a>
   ![imageMeteoNet](docs_src/img/MeteoNet3img.png "Example of MeteoNet data")

-MeteoNet is a meteorological dataset released by Météo France, the French national meteorological service.
+MeteoNet is a meteorological dataset released by METEO FRANCE, the French national meteorological service.
 Our goal is to provide a clean and ready-to-use dataset for Data Scientist who want to try their hand on weather data.

 The data spans over 3 years, 2016 to 2018, and covers two geographical areas : the north-western and south-eastern quarters of France.